 A business in decline has to be careful with profit projections, especially when it comes to being able to afford a loan.
 If you’re relying on projected profit uplifts you may want to consider a more flexible loan that allows you to repay the minimum amount on the balance, such as a business credit card or line of credit.

-Have I organized my documentation?
+Have I organized my application?

 Some newer lenders may base their decision on your business’s revenue and other similar financial data.
-However, if you’re applying with a bank you will need business plans and cash flow projections.
-Make sure you’ve checked what you need before you start the application and ensure your business is in the best position to be approved.
+However, if you’re applying with a bank, you will need business plans and cash flow projections.
+Make sure you’ve checked what you need before you start the application, and ensure your business is in the best position to be approved.

 What am I using the funds for?